baijuka/matzone_v1/README.md

 This page is shown when the payment was successfull.
 It has an overview of the order, delivery details and payment details.

 - **The order history page:**
-This page is used to display the history orders made by each individual user.
-Users should be logged in to view this page and can be accessed thorugh My Profile link.
+This page is used to display the history of orders made by each individual user.
+Users should be logged in to view this page and can be accessed through My Profile link.

 - **The review page:**
 This page is intented for logged in users to add product rating and reviews.